microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/Before the HOL - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![The Azure Database for PostgreSQL server group is highlighted.](media/postgres-server-group-resource.png 'Resource Group')

 8. Select **Networking** in the left-hand menu underneath Security.
-In the Firewall rules blade, enter the following to create a new firewall rule to allow all connections (from your machine and Azure services):
+In the Firewall rules blade, select **Yes** to *allow Azure services and resources to access this server group*, then enter the following to create a new firewall rule to allow all connections (from your machine and Azure services):

    - **Firewall rule name**: ALL
    - **Start IP**: 0.0.0.0